gitPratikSingh/Real-time-anomaly-prediction-in-distributed-systems/README.md

     * DB Server
     * Web Server
 * Rubis Web Server UI: http://<NAT's Public IP>:8080/PHP/index.html
+* Rubis Repository is downloaded when the stack is created at `/RUBiS` on each client.
+The emulator can be started issuing `make emulator` command from within the `Client/` directory.
+Checkout the RUBiS repository above for more details.

 ##### Kafka
 * Kafka Broker UI: http://<NAT's Public IP>:3030